asm512/Gif/README.md

 # gif2png
-Extract each frame from gif into a jpg or png
+Extract each frame from gif into native image format (JPG or PNG)